GuiHue/kondor/documentation/atcnotes.md

             - Set pocketvariable to 0 to delete record of tool being in ATC
             - Move to Manual Handover Position and Trigger dialoge via T0 M6
         - else: abort with message
-* PlaceToolinATC.ngc: Macro to enter a tool into the ATC
+* enter_tool_atc.ngc: Macro to enter a tool into the ATC
     - Assumes that this is triggered from PB interface with a textfield that provides the tool number to be put to the wheel
     - Assume that whatever the number is, it is going to be put into the wheel
     - if new tool in wheel